Insider Selling: Mastercard Incorporated (NYSE:MA) Major Shareholder Sells 78,973 Shares of Stock

-Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 78,973 shares of Mastercard stock in a transaction dated Friday, July 23rd.
-The shares were sold at an average price of $390.18, for a total value of $30,813,685.14.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Major shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 78,973 shares of the stock in a transaction dated Wednesday, July 28th.
+The stock was sold at an average price of $386.19, for a total value of $30,498,582.87.
+Following the completion of the sale, the insider now owns 107,429,036 shares of the company’s stock, valued at $41,488,019,412.84.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Foundation Mastercard also recently made the following trade(s):

-The company also recently declared a quarterly dividend, which will be paid on Monday, August 9th.
-Investors of record on Friday, July 9th will be paid a $0.44 dividend.
-The ex-dividend date of this dividend is Thursday, July 8th.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, August 9th.
+Shareholders of record on Friday, July 9th will be paid a $0.44 dividend.
 This represents a $1.76 annualized dividend and a yield of 0.45%.
-Mastercard’s dividend payout ratio (DPR) is presently 27.37%.
+The ex-dividend date is Thursday, July 8th.
+Mastercard’s dividend payout ratio (DPR) is 27.37%.

-Several large investors have recently added to or reduced their stakes in the company.
-Veracity Capital LLC raised its holdings in shares of Mastercard by 1.1% during the 1st quarter.
-Veracity Capital LLC now owns 2,658 shares of the credit services provider’s stock worth $947,000 after buying an additional 28 shares in the last quarter.
-Washington Trust Bank raised its holdings in shares of Mastercard by 0.3% during the 1st quarter.
-Washington Trust Bank now owns 9,936 shares of the credit services provider’s stock worth $3,537,000 after buying an additional 28 shares in the last quarter.
-Boenning & Scattergood Inc. raised its holdings in shares of Mastercard by 1.1% during the 1st quarter.
-Boenning & Scattergood Inc. now owns 2,501 shares of the credit services provider’s stock worth $890,000 after buying an additional 28 shares in the last quarter.
-Weaver Consulting Group increased its holdings in Mastercard by 4.3% in the 2nd quarter.
-Weaver Consulting Group now owns 679 shares of the credit services provider’s stock worth $248,000 after purchasing an additional 28 shares in the last quarter.
-Finally, Arbor Wealth Management LLC increased its holdings in Mastercard by 0.3% in the 1st quarter.
-Arbor Wealth Management LLC now owns 9,430 shares of the credit services provider’s stock worth $3,358,000 after purchasing an additional 29 shares in the last quarter.
-Hedge funds and other institutional investors own 73.87% of the company’s stock.
+A number of institutional investors have recently modified their holdings of MA.
+Norges Bank acquired a new position in Mastercard in the fourth quarter valued at about $3,290,758,000.
+Capital International Investors boosted its position in shares of Mastercard by 22.6% during the 1st quarter.
+Capital International Investors now owns 12,027,838 shares of the credit services provider’s stock worth $4,282,516,000 after acquiring an additional 2,218,827 shares in the last quarter.
+Magellan Asset Management Ltd raised its holdings in shares of Mastercard by 46.0% during the 1st quarter.
+Magellan Asset Management Ltd now owns 5,869,782 shares of the credit services provider’s stock worth $2,089,936,000 after buying an additional 1,850,331 shares in the last quarter.
+Morgan Stanley raised its holdings in shares of Mastercard by 8.2% during the 1st quarter.
+Morgan Stanley now owns 18,519,943 shares of the credit services provider’s stock worth $6,594,026,000 after buying an additional 1,401,668 shares in the last quarter.
+Finally, Nuveen Asset Management LLC raised its holdings in shares of Mastercard by 19.2% during the 1st quarter.
+Nuveen Asset Management LLC now owns 6,877,284 shares of the credit services provider’s stock worth $2,448,657,000 after buying an additional 1,109,951 shares in the last quarter.
+Institutional investors and hedge funds own 73.87% of the company’s stock.

-A number of equities research analysts recently issued reports on MA shares.
-Jefferies Financial Group lifted their target price on Mastercard from $440.00 to $450.00 and gave the company a “buy” rating in a research report on Friday, April 30th.
-Daiwa Capital Markets raised Mastercard from a “neutral” rating to an “outperform” rating and set a $402.00 price target on the stock in a research report on Tuesday, May 18th.
-Macquarie boosted their price target on Mastercard from $385.00 to $425.00 and gave the stock an “outperform” rating in a research report on Friday, April 30th.
-Barclays boosted their price target on Mastercard from $440.00 to $452.00 and gave the stock an “overweight” rating in a research report on Monday, June 7th.
-Finally, Morgan Stanley boosted their price target on Mastercard from $418.00 to $444.00 and gave the stock an “overweight” rating in a research report on Monday, May 3rd.
-Two research analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the stock.
-Mastercard currently has a consensus rating of “Buy” and a consensus price target of $398.38.
+Several research firms have commented on MA.
+Daiwa Capital Markets upgraded Mastercard from a “neutral” rating to an “outperform” rating and set a $402.00 target price on the stock in a research note on Tuesday, May 18th.
+Barclays lifted their price target on shares of Mastercard from $440.00 to $452.00 and gave the company an “overweight” rating in a research note on Monday, June 7th.
+Mizuho increased their price objective on shares of Mastercard from $430.00 to $435.00 and gave the stock a “buy” rating in a research note on Friday, April 30th.
+Morgan Stanley upped their target price on Mastercard from $418.00 to $444.00 and gave the stock an “overweight” rating in a report on Monday, May 3rd.
+Finally, Robert W. Baird raised their price target on Mastercard from $454.00 to $482.00 and gave the company an “outperform” rating in a research note on Thursday, July 15th.
+Two investment analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company.
+The company currently has a consensus rating of “Buy” and an average price target of $398.38.

 Mastercard Company Profile